peter-slattery/peter-slattery.github.io/_posts/2025-06-12-handmade-prototyping.md

 *(I mean, you're already putting up with me droning on about one of my favorite topics, why not indulge me in one more?)*

 I have a background in fine art; I studied Illustration in college.
 Every student at RISD takes the same 3 classes their freshman year - Drawing, 2D Design, and 3D Design.
-The founders and organizers of RISD believe that it is so important for every artist to be able to draw - from sculptors and painters to graphic designers and industrial designers - that they make everyone devote at least 2 full semester classes to it (and mind you, these classes meet 1/week for 8 hours and assign roughly 20 hours of homework each week - its brutal).
+The founders and organizers of RISD believe that it is so important for every artist to be able to draw - from sculptors and painters to graphic designers and industrial designers - that they make everyone devote at least 2 full semester classes to it (and mind you, these classes meet 1/week for 8 hours and assign roughly 20 hours of homework each week - it's brutal).

 You've seen sketches everywhere from museums to bar napkins.
 But what are sketches **for**?
 Sketches answer questions about a final piece of art.
 Each sketch answers a different question, or multiple sketches can be used to explore multiple answers to the same question.
 They're basically prototypes - but thousands of years old, as opposed to the tech-jargon-nonsense the term 'prototype' has become in the last 40 years (though I did learn prototype was first used in the 1500s, so that's cool!).